shopware/SwagShopwarePwa/README.md

 **/store-api/v1/pwa/page**

-Resolves a given path to a cms or product page and returns it.
+Resolves a given path to cms or product page and accepts include parameters to specifiy the fields contained in your response.

 **/store-api/v1/pwa/navigation**

 Delivers a category along with its child categories down to a desired level.

-**/store-api/v1/pwa/cms-page-resolve**

-Resolves a given path to cms or product page and accepts include parameters to specifiy the fields contained in your response.

 **/api/v1/_action/pwa/dump-bundles**